kgururaj/GenomicsDB_wiki/Common-issues.md

         cat <json_file> | json_verify

 * You cannot move/copy the TileDB workspace/array directory arbitrarily after loading.
 If you do copy/move files to a different machine, ensure that the absolute path of the workspace/array directory is the same as that on the machine on which data is loaded/imported.
+* I have prepared my JSON files correctly, yet I get an exception with the following message:

+        Could not open vid mapping file "~/<directory>/vid_mapping_file.json OR Could not open callsets file "~/<directory>/callset_mapping_file.json

+  The character '~' is interpreted by shells (bash, tcsh) as the home directory of the user - it is NOT interpreted by file I/O system calls invoked by the TileDB/GenomicsDB executables/libraries.
+Hence, you must specify the path of the file without special characters that are interpreted by shells.

+  Correct examples:

+        /home/<user>/<directory>/vid_mapping_file.json OR
+        ../../<directory>/vid_mapping_file.json

 * I get an exception with the following message:

         Unhandled overlapping variants at columns <col1> and <col2> for row <row>